nenosinc/iCloudDocumentSync/README.md

         // Completion handler could be used to tell the user that the upload has completed }];

 Note the `repeatingHandler` block.
-This block is called everytime a local file is uploaded, therefore it may be called multiple times in a short period.
-The NSError object contains any error information if an error occured, otherwise it will be nil.
+This block is called every-time a local file is uploaded, therefore it may be called multiple times in a short period.
+The NSError object contains any error information if an error occurred, otherwise it will be nil.

 ### Removing Documents
 You can delete documents from iCloud by using the method below.
 The completion block is called when the file is successfully deleted.